frankchen07/writing/posts/quality above speed.md

 My sous was picking bitter melon slices out and inspecting them one by one.
 He sighed impatiently, discarding one out of every three he was looking at.

-I stood there, looking an idiot.
+I stood there, looking like an idiot.
 I didn't have a good explanation.
 I stammered in apology, and said I was cutting them rind side down.

 "Yeah, but why did you put them in if you knew they weren't good?
 Also, that's not the way I showed you right?"